Before you visit

 Yes!
 All stations are now re-open and passengers can join/leave as they wish.
 Guards will sell tickets on the trains for those joining anywhere apart from Wharf station.

 If you do wish to join at an intermediate station, then it is subject to space being available.
+We recommend joining at Wharf and staying on the train for the round trip at the moment.

 Please note the timetable to ensure you can get on/off at the right times!